Sanctions Screening API — Turkey

 Turkey's unique position — bridging EU, Russia, China, the Middle East, and Central Asia — creates complex counterparty exposure.
 Local regulatory requirements add another layer.

-Turkish businesses face enhanced due diligence from international partners.
+Türkiye left the FATF grey list in June 2024, but Turkish businesses still face enhanced due diligence from international partners.
 Screening evidence helps demonstrate compliance during onboarding and audits.

 Complex trade geography